cosmiconfig/cosmiconfig/README.md

 It's easiest if you make your custom loader function synchronous.
 Then it can be used regardless of whether you end up calling [`search()`] or [`searchSync()`], [`load()`] or [`loadSync()`].
-If you want or need to provide an async-only loader, you can do so by making the value on `loaders` an object with an `async` property whose value is the async loader.
+If you want or need to provide an async-only loader, you can do so by making the value of `loaders` an object with an `async` property whose value is the async loader.
 You can also add a `sync` property to designate a sync loader, if you want to use both async and sync search and load functions.

 If an extension has *only* an async loader but you try to use [`searchSync()`] or [`loadSync()`], an error will be thrown.

+Note that **special JS syntax can also be handled by using a `require` hook**, because `cosmiconfig.loadJs` just uses `require`.
+Whether you use custom loaders or a `require` hook is up to you.

 Examples: